T3rryScary357/EpicParagliders/README.md

 [![CravenCraft.png](src%2Fmain%2Fresources%2Fassets.hostlink%2FCravenCraft.png)](https://billing.kinetichosting.net/aff.php?aff=559)
 Use code **"CravenCraft"** to get your first month **_15%_** off!

+## V0.7.0 - Latest Paraglider & Epic Fight Version support
+- Updated the entire package system of the mod.
+- Updated the properties of the mod to be a lot more organized.
+- Updated Paragliders to V20.1.1

 ## V0.6.0 - Fixed Stamina Cost Support
 - Added server config option for a fixed stamina cost for weapon types
 - Fixed small bug that increases stamina cost when the attack_damage attribute is increased